“Palm to palm is holy palmers’ kiss.” ~ Romeo & Juliet, William Shakespeare

 “Prayer is a deeply erotic act.” ~ Briana Saussy

 I paused at the unusual comparison when I first heard that, so I wanted to explore it further.
 If we move away from the limited understanding of the simplistic description of the word “eroticism”, we’ll find that this makes a lot of sense.
-What is eroticism?
 The ancient mystics described eroticism as aliveness, vibracy, vitality and ecstasy.
 It is a transgressive force negating the “known” to break the boundaries of reality and take us outside of the limitations of life.
-In a way, eroticism is the antidote to death and this is what prayer becomes in our most needed times; a red string to a lifeline, a tender hope.
+In a way, it is the antidote to death and this is what prayer becomes in our most needed times; a red string to a lifeline, a tender hope.

 Prayer is a deeply erotic act.
 Our entire body opens to experience the extraordinary beyond the explainable, to surrender into the blind faith and trust of the unknown and unseen.
 We let go of the mind’s rational explanations and reach out with trembling hands for a tender hope in the light of our blackness.